 Virtual events: These are held entirely online.
 Ticket sales and ticketing is electronic, check-in is virtual, and the show is livestreamed.
 You can do lots of things to make a virtual benefit concert an engaging, exciting experience!
 P.S.
 Eventgroove Events is free for organizers.

 Live Events: Otherwise known as in-person, these are benefit concerts performed at a venue before an entirely live audience.
-Ticket sales are online and in person, and often check-in is conducted via a mixture of physical tickets and mobile tickets.
+Ticket sales are online and in person, and often check-in is conducted via a mixture of physical tickets (or wristbands for contactless entry) and mobile tickets.